Leptotes webbianus

 Leptotes webbianus (formerly Cyclyrius webbianus), the Canary blue, is a butterfly in the family Lycaenidae.
 It is endemic to the Canary Islands.

 The wingspan is 28–34 mm.
-Females are golden and males are dark with a blue area near the body.
 Adults are on wing year round.
 The habitat consists of coastal areas.
 The species flies from March to August on heights of up to 3000 m.

-The larvae feed on Lotus, Cytisus, Spartocytisus and Ononis species.
+The larvae feed on Lotus, Cytisus and Ononis species.